 Once the CB1 and CB2 receptors are activated, our system balances out to create homeostasis - internal stability and health.

 To put a complex system simply, they mediate communication between cells, and when there is a deficiency or problem with our endocannabinoid system, unpleasant symptoms and physical complications can occur.
 When CBD is consumed, cannabinoids bind to receptor sites throughout our brain and body.
 Different cannabinoids have different effects depending on which receptors they bind to.
 This concept is the cornerstone of CBD therapy.

 For a brilliant explanation on how CBD works and power point presentation (who doesn't love a good powerpoint presentation?) click here

 The Tonic CBD products contain all the cannabinoids available from the cannabis plant, which makes them full spectrum.
+This can only be done by processing the entire plant, not just parts of the plant.
 The Tonic provides an all-natural CBD oil supplement that allows the cannabinoids to work together to achieve the entourage effect.